Mama had a cow

 - In the third season of Angel, the two vampires Darla and Angel produce a child that is just human and not demonic.
 Though in the show's mythology they shouldn't be able to have children at all, so it's Divine Intervention anyway.

-- Both the Fenris Wolf and the Midgård Serpent are the offspring of Loki and female giant Angerboda.
+- Norse Mythology: Both the Fenris Wolf and the Midgård Serpent are the offspring of Loki and female giant Angerboda.
+The fact that their third child, Hel, was actually humanoidnote only adds to the confusion.

 - Classical Mythology: This happens all the time.
 For example, Gaea, the Earth, mated with Ouranos, the sky, at the beginning of the universe.
 Their first three sons were hundred-armed, fifty-headed humanoids; the next three were Cyclopes; and the last six were Titans.
 Why?
 Who knows?